Block0-Blockstart/eth-jws/README.md

 #### ethJwk.publicKey.toEthereumAddress(jwk: IPublicKeyJwk): string
 Computes an Ethereum address from an JWK containing an Ethereum public key.

+#### encoders.base64.to_base64url(b64: string): string
+Converts base64 to base64url.

+#### encoders.base64Url.to_base64(b64url: string, padding = true): string
+Converts base64url to base64.
+Second argument (padding) is true by default.
+When true, the result will always represent a multiple of 4 bytes.

+#### encoders.base64Url.to_u8a(b64url: string): Uint8Array
+Decodes base64url to Uint8Array.

+#### encoders.u8a.to_b64url(u8a: Uint8Array): string
+Encodes Uint8Array to base64url.

+#### encoders.u8a.to_hex(u8a: Uint8Array): string
+Converts Uint8Array to hex string.

+#### encoders.u8a.to_string(u8a: Uint8Array): string
+Converts Uint8Array (representing an utf-8 string) to string.

+#### encoders.string.to_u8a(str: string): Uint8Array
+Converts a string to Uint8Array.

+#### encoders.ethereumKey.to_u8a(key: string | Uint8Array, keyLen: KeyLen): Uint8Array
+Converts a common hex string key to Uint8Array. keyLen indicates the expected bytes for the key.
+A common Ethereum private key is 32 bytes long, while an Ethereum public key is 65 bytes long.

 ## Commands for lib contributors